lapalap/B-LRP/README.md

+# B-LRP -  Quantifying Uncertainties in Explaining Neural Networks

-# How Much Can I Trust You? — Quantifying Uncertainties in Explaining Neural Networks
+We provide Pytorch implementations for our paper How Much Can I Trust You? — Quantifying Uncertainties in Explaining Neural Networks

 ![](mnist_example.gif)